All Member Breeders agree to the following:

 » To register litters within 90 days of whelping.* Although litters must be submitted, GANA may determine that a litter is not eligible for GANA registration if there is a finding of an ethics conflict.
 Such litters include, but are not limited to, litters of dogs bred under the age of one (1) year or over the age of seven (7) years, litters of untested/uncleared dogs, and litters in which the breeder has disregarded health and genetic standards by implementing or allowing inbreeding/linebreeding and/or permitting two

 dogs to breed knowing health issues of the cross may result.

-*We are imposing a penalty for non-compliance.
-The non-compliance fee will be added to register litters after the deadline (90 days of whelping).
+*A non-compliance fee will be added to register litters after the deadline (90 days of whelping).
 That fee will double the registration fee

 » To supply their clients with a GANA “Puppy Registration Certificate” for each dog or puppy sold, lent, given or leased to other parties at the time of transfer or as soon as the registrar has processed the litter applications.

 » To permanently ID (Tattoo, or Microchip, or DNA fingerprint) all breeding stock and puppies kept, given, or leased or sold to other parties.

 » Only current, active GANA Members may use the GANA logo.
 For the avoidance of doubt, the GANA logo may not be used or displayed by any members who are under a suspension by GANA or whose membership has lapsed.
 No other third parties are permitted to use the GANA logo without GANA’s express prior written consent.
 Notwithstanding the language above, GANA may request at any time that any third parties or GANA members cease the use of the GANA logo, and such logo must be promptly removed by such party.